terdelyi/terdelyicouk/content/notes/2020/2020-05-27_how-to-search-for-a-keyword-in-post-title-or-meta-query-values-using-word-press.md

 created: 2020-05-27
 category: WordPress
 ---
 ## How does WP Query works?

-If you allow me to use an MVC term in an event driven system WP Query is basically the router of WordPress.
-Hidden behind nice and clean permalinks it takes care to load posts and run search queries through query strings.
+If you would allow me to use a strictly MVC term in an event driven system WP Query is basically the router of WordPress.
+Hidden behind nice and clean permalinks it handles to load posts and run search queries through query strings.
 By using `s=` in the URL (like `https://myawesomewpsite.com/?s=Geronimo`) it will search for posts which has the phrase "Geronimo" in their title, excerpt and content.

 You can extend this circle to search in the `postmeta` table: